-NASA restores contact with NASA’s Voyager 2 spacecraft after mistake led to weeks of silence
+NASA restores contact with Voyager 2 spacecraft after mistake led to weeks of silence

 On Wednesday, NASA’s Deep Space Network sent a new command in hopes of repointing the antenna, using the highest powered transmitter at the huge radio dish antenna in Australia.
 Voyager 2’s antenna needed to be shifted a mere 2%.

 It took more than 18 hours for the command to reach Voyager 2 — more than 12 billion miles (19 billion kilometers) away — and another 18 hours to hear back.

 The long shot paid off.
 On Friday, the spacecraft started returning data again, according to officials at California’s Jet Propulsion Laboratory.

+“I just sort of sighed.
+I melted in the chair,” project manager Suzanne Dodd told The Associated Press.

 Voyager 2 has been hurtling through space since its launch in 1977 to explore the outer solar system.
 Launched two weeks later, its twin, Voyager 1, is now the most distant spacecraft — 15 billion miles (24 billion kilometers) away — and still in contact.